Thinking of buying a franchise?

 Not a pretty picture.

-So, since the Pew Research Center has already determined that up to 2 out of 3 of us fall into the “middle class” abyss, no wonder it is so hard to find an ideal candidate to qualify for, and then proceed to learn how to buy a franchise.
+So, since the Pew Research Center has already determined that up to 2 out of 3 of us fall into the “middle class” abyss, it’s easy to understand why it is so hard to find an ideal candidate to qualify for and to learn how to buy a franchise.